 A few years ago, a library was inaugurated with 1600 books with the help of the community and a couple of volunteers from the U.S. It follows all the principles of a good library - a card index system, books categorized properly, simple guidelines for all to follow and a couple of computers for both children and adults.
-The 2-storey building houses a child care creche on the bottom floor which makes this a comprehensive learning and care centre at the plantation.
+The 2-story building houses a child care creche on the bottom floor which makes this a comprehensive learning and care center at the plantation.

 The Rules of the Library are posted clearly for all to see: